“Live with no excuses and love with no regrets.”

 Thank you for the sacrifices you have made over the years and continue to make for your family.
 I know you sacrificed a lucrative career and worldly goods for us.
 And then you struggled over the years to provide for us in a way that didn’t take you away from us.
 Thank you for that.
 Please know that we never once went without the most important things in life — the love of two parents who loved us and put us first in their lives, and the many, many, many wonderful family memories that will last forever.
 I am thankful now that we didn’t have fancy cars or fancy clothes or fancy vacations.
 We have fancy memories of a family that loves each other.

 We had the coolest family vacations — hiking, camping, canoeing, visiting historical sights — and enjoyed the best times together…and continue to do so.
-All these things, and so many more that I could write a book about, make you a wonderful Christ-like man and the best father for ME.
+All these things, and so many more that I could write a book about, make you a wonderful man and the best father for ME.
 And one of the things that I thank you for the most is the way that you adore my mother.
 Nothing speaks more loudly about your Christ-like example and compassion than the partnership you have with Mom and the family that together you have dedicated your lives to.

 I thank God daily for you and for allowing me to continue to be blessed by your wisdom and wit and wonderful unconditional love.
-Thank you for living Christ and letting me see His face in your life so often throughout my life.

 I love you.